DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

-children | ReactNode | A React node used to render the appointment content. data | object | An object that represents appointment data. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. recurringIconComponent | ComponentType&lt;object&gt; | A component that renders an icon for recurring appointments.
+children | ReactNode | A React node used to render the appointment content. data | object | An object that represents appointment data. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. short | boolean | A flag that shows when appointment has a duration less then a half of cell in minutes. recurringIconComponent | ComponentType&lt;object&gt; | A component that renders an icon for recurring appointments.

 ### Appointments.SplitIndicatorProps